Course Syllabi Policy

 - A schedule of class meeting times which meets NY State minimum requirements

-The Provost and Dean of the College in conjunction with the Faculty has adopted the following statements to be included on all Teachers College syllabi.
+The Provost and Dean of the College in conjunction with the Faculty have adopted the following statements to be included on all Teachers College syllabi.

 - Accommodations – The College will make reasonable accommodations for persons with documented disabilities.
 Students are encouraged to contact the Office of Access and Services for Individuals with Disabilities (OASID) for information about registration.
-You can reach OASID by email at firstname.lastname@example.org, stop by 163 Thorndike Hall or call 212-678-3689.
+You can reach OASID by email at firstname.lastname@example.org, stop by 301 Zankel Building or call 212-678-3689.
 Services are available only to students who have registered and submit appropriate documentation.
 As your instructor, I am happy to discuss specific needs with you as well.
-Please report any access related concerns about instructional material to OASID and to me as your instructor.
+Please report any access-related concerns about instructional material to OASID and to me as your instructor.

 - Incomplete Grades – For the full text of the Incomplete Grade policy please refer to http://www.tc.columbia.edu/policylibrary/Incomplete Grades

 - Student Responsibility for Monitoring TC email account – Students are expected to monitor their TC email accounts.
 For the full text of the Student Responsibility for Monitoring TC email account please refer to http://www.tc.columbia.edu/policylibrary/Student Responsibility for Monitoring TC Email Account